ruhnet/atomvm_airconditioner/README.md

 The thermostat temperature and span can be saved into NVS (non volatile storage) by sending it a `save` command.

 In addition to using the built-in thermistor as the source for the temperature to compare with the thermostat setting, you can set a remote MQTT topic to subscribe to for temperature readings.
 I have a small ESP8266 temp sensor that publishes readings to MQTT, so I can place it in an adjoining room and the AC will keep the temperature regulated in the other room adjacent to where the unit actually is.
-Send `temp_source {TOPIC}` on the main control channel to set a remote temperature feed.
+Send `temp_source {MQTT_TOPIC}` on the main control channel to set a remote temperature feed.
 This setting is saved in NVS.
 To revert back to the internal thermistor measurement, send `temp_source local`.

 You can also set timers for actions to be executed after a delay: publishing `timer cool 2h` on the main control topic turns the unit on cool mode in 2 hours from now; publishing `timer 69 15m` on the thermostat topic will set the thermostat to 69 degrees (F) in 15 minutes.